What is Identity and Access Management (IAM)?

 Why is IAM important?

 In the digital landscape, organizations are under significant pressure to ensure their corporate infrastructure and assets — including data — are secure.
-At the same time, they must also provide a frictionless user experience to authorized users who need access to a wide variety of digital resources — including those in the cloud and on-premises — to perform their jobs.
+At the same time, they must also provide a frictionless user experience to authorized users, who need access to a wide variety of digital resources — including on-premises and cloud resources — to perform their jobs.

 As the IT environment becomes more complex due to a proliferation of connected devices and the acceleration of the “work from anywhere” trend, organizations must ensure they provide the right level of access to all users in a seamless and efficient way.

-IAM tools help organizations streamline and automate identity and access management tasks and enable more granular access controls and privileges.
+IAM tools help organizations streamline and automate IAM tasks and enable more granular access controls and privileges.
 With an IAM solution, IT teams no longer need to manually assign access controls, monitor and update privileges, or deprovision accounts.
-Organizations can also enable a single sign-on (SSO) to authenticate a user’s identity and allow access to multiple applications and websites with just one set of credentials.
+Organizations can also enable a single sign-on (SSO) tool to authenticate a user’s identity and allow access to multiple applications and websites with just one set of credentials.

 How is IAM different from identity security?